 - Care Quality Commission

-Each organisation has a plan for making sure that organisations know about the project and support it.
-We are also supported by other organisations such as PBS4, Voluntary Organisations Disability Group (VODG) and Inclusion East CIC in this.
+Each partner organisation has a plan for making sure that their organisation knows about the project and supports it.
+We are also supported by other organisations such as PBS4, the Voluntary Organisations Disability Group (VODG) and Inclusion East CIC.

-Ask Listen Do has arisen from the poor experiences people often report when giving feedback, raising concerns and making complaints.
+Ask Listen Do came from the poor experiences people often report when giving feedback, raising concerns and making complaints.
 We did a survey which nearly 1,300 people took part in.
 Some of the main results from this survey were: